-I went to the appointment, already shaken by the recent events.
-The lump was diagnosed as cancerous and I needed to have a lumpectomy.
-Unfortunately the lumpectomy revealed there were precancerous cells in situ and the cancer had spread to the lymph nodes.
+I went to the appointment for the results and was shocked to be told the lump was cancerous.
+I then had a lumpectomy which revealed there were precancerous cells in situ and the cancer had spread to the lymph nodes.
 I needed to have a mastectomy and lymph gland removal, followed by chemo and radiotherapy.
+Along with this my husband informed me that he was having an affair and that he was moving on.
 I couldn’t believe what was happening, a few weeks previous I thought I had the perfect life.
 I was shocked by it all and lived the next few months in disbelief.

 The mastectomy went ahead that Christmas.
 My whole world turned upside down.
 The thought of losing my breast, my hair, my family unit and the support of the one person who I thought would have been there for me, was unbearable at the time.
 Luckily I have had incredible support from family and friends.